fabianocorsetti/graphene/README.md

 Installation
 ------------

-1. Modify `make.inc` to suit your needs.
-In particular, you will need to provide a Fortran compiler (MPI-enabled for `TB.x`) and the following
+1. Copy `make.inc.example` to `make.inc` and modify it to suit your needs.
+In particular, you will need to provide a Fortran compiler (MPI-enabled for `TB.x`) and the following libraries:
-    libraries:

     *   Spglib for crystal symmetries (only needed for `screening.x`)
     *   FFTW3 for FFTs (only needed for `screening.x`)